mrkishi/veonim/cultural-learnings.md

 - shadow buffers:
   - creating shadow-buffer adds an extra window. figure out how to fix this
 - memoize window-canvas px calculations
+- investigate if canvas padding is still taking effect?

 ## interestings
 - do we flicker on canvas resize? if so, what about cache canvas then drawImage after resize?